SThenuja/Crazy-Alarm/README.md

 # crazyalarm

-A new Flutter application for alarm.
+A Flutter application for crazy alarm.
+As a Crazy Alarm user I need to be able to get a alarm notification for a configured time, To cancel off the alarm I should be Answering math problem with multiple choice answer.

 ## Getting Started